tetlie/NDS/readme.md

 ## To do list

-- Turn cursor into a pencip
+- Turn cursor into a pencil
 - Open/close menu logic
 - Style participants list
 - Footer
-  - Add
+  - Add "click/touch to draw"

 ## Enhancements